mwin007/magento_2_interface_from_table/README.md

 [GET] {{base_url}}/V1/api/<module>/<model>
 ```

+- __* Note__

-    The repository makes use of Magento 2's powerful `SearchCriteriaInterface`.
+  - The repository makes use of Magento 2's powerful `SearchCriteriaInterface`.
-    You can read more about how to build a search criteria from Magento 2's official Docs: http://devdocs.magento.com/guides/v2.1/rest/performing-searches.html
+  - You can read more about how to build a search criteria from Magento 2's official Docs: http://devdocs.magento.com/guides/v2.1/rest/performing-searches.html

 - __Add a new table entity__
 ```